city_hall

 TIMELINE

-1. Background research: For the first few months of 2025, we're reviewing existing plans and conditions on the ground in Roslindale.
+1. Background research: For the first few months of 2025, we're reviewing existing plans and conditions on the ground in Roslindale Square.
 We're working to make sure we understand all that we need to before proposing changes to how the streets work.

-2. Initial community engagement: Beginning in March, we'll host in-depth conversations with individual and small groups of residents from specific, harder-to-reach populations to understand their current experiences and perceptions of Roslindale Square.
+2. Initial community engagement: Beginning in March, we're hosting in-depth conversations with individual and small groups of residents from specific, harder-to-reach populations to understand their current experiences and perceptions of Roslindale Square.

-4. Public meeting 1: Around early May, we'll hold a public meeting where we introduce the project more broadly to residents, share learnings from our review of the existing conditions, and share next steps with community members.
+4. Public meeting 1: On May 13, we'll hold a public meeting where we introduce the project more broadly to residents, share learnings from our review of the existing conditions, and share next steps with community members.

 5. Testing early ideas: During the summer, we'll gather iterative feedback from residents and passersby through early sketches, simulations, and interactive activities to ensure our ideas are headed in the right direction.

-6. Public meeting 2: Later in the summer, we'll present the first draft of our concept design to gather community feedback.
+6. Public meeting 2: Later in the summer, we'll present the first draft of our concept designs to gather community feedback.

 The recently adopted Roslindale Squares + Streets plan puts forward a set of recommendations for neighborhood investment (e.g., transportation infrastructure, public space, street and sidewalk improvements).
 Our Roslindale Square Transportation Action Plan will build on those transportation recommendations, including changes to street alignment, new crosswalks, and new public spaces.
 We’ll perform the next level of analysis to further develop the ideas into tangible plans for implementation.